From our physical wellbeing to shaking hands — from opening our home to our basic livelihood — from our emotional health

 A word of advice from my many years as a therapist — emotions don’t hold much stock in dignity.
 For the moment, I suggest we all set dignity aside, acknowledge our feelings, and respect (yes, respect) the humanness of our emotions.
 If you’re mad at the coronavirus or at our president, I don’t blame you one bit.
 If you’re afraid, you’re having a normal reaction to a scary situation.
 If you’re buckling under the uncertainty, you’re not alone.
 The goal isn’t to NOT feel whatever you do feel.
 The goals are to handle your emotions so that you own the feelings, rather than allowing the feelings to own you — and to channel your emotions in a way that doesn’t cause more harm, maybe even does a bit of good.

 I don’t know how the coronavirus landscape will look as this pandemic plays itself out.
 I do know that sooner or not sooner, later or much later, this public health crisis will turn quiet and today will become tomorrow’s yesterday.
 We’ll open our doors to gather, shed tears over our losses, steady each other as we find our way.
 Inch by inch, row by row, we’ll regroup, relearn, rebuild.
 Tentative and strong, we’ll venture into our next new world.
 Today, as individuals, let’s set the stage to take those steps together.

-Amy Kaufman Burk is a therapist-turned-author, living in Chapel Hill, North Carolina and Memphis, Tennessee.
+Amy Kaufman Burk is a therapist-turned-author, living in Chapel Hill, North Carolina.
 Amy’s first novel, Hollywood High: Achieve The Honorable, follows Caroline Black through tenth grade, in a school with over forty languages among the students.
 The story deals with homophobic bullying, racial and economic diversity, and the power of friendship.
 Amy’s second novel, Tightwire, follows a fictional psychotherapy from three perspectives — the rookie therapist scrambling to build a treatment — the patient struggling to heal — the supervisor guiding the young therapist through the complex emotional terrain of her first case.
 This novel was written in support of same-sex parents, to fight the stigma of mental issues, and with deep respect for the human capacity to heal.